dskretta/dskretta/README.md

 - ⚡ Fun fact: ...
 You think cybersecurity is your ally?!
 I was born into infosec, you merely adopted it!

 - Work in Progress!!!
-	Working on a personal site to put accomplishments Working on adding icons of my tech stack
+	-Working on a personal site to put accomplishments -Working on adding icons of my tech stack
-	Working on adding more repositories of my projects Working on furthering my career!
+	-Working on adding more repositories of my projects -Working on furthering my career!

 <!--